Ismail1212788/MusicPlayer/README.md

-Use following credentials for login or change them in Constant.kt \n username ->  ismail password ->  12345678
+Use following credentials for login or change them in Constant.kt username ->  ismail password ->  12345678